oetherington/chrd/README.md

 Chrd is a markup language and text editor for typesetting chord charts.

 ##BUILDING
-Building requires libharu (an up to date version, probably built from source to enable UTF8), libz, libpng, gtk3, gtksourceview, evince, clang, make and xxd.
+Building requires libz, libpng, gtk3, gtksourceview, evince, clang, make and xxd.
 With these dependencies installed, Chrd may then be built simply by running `make`.
 It can then by installed with `sudo make install` and, if needed, uninstalled with `sudo make uninstall`.